- Written by Administrator

 He pushed the air from his lungs to counter the buoyant force of his wetsuit, and as he submerged a vision of the old marina blended with the emerald water.
 His grandpa always called it a working man's marina.
 No fancy yachts, no snobby sail clubs.
 Just a place for regular folks to launch their bass boats, get some gas and a styrofoam cup of Ms Dorn's famous catfish stew.

 The Carolina sun was still low in the east.
 And as Sander descended the darkness and hazy visibility--lake water ain't Carribean clear--enveloped him.
 He felt at home though, he knew this part of the lake better than he knew himself.
 He flicked on his light and dropped down along the rocky embankment to twenty feet or so.
-The jetty was build in the 50's by the corps of engineers as support for the highway that ran across the dam.
+The jetty was built in the 50's by the corps of engineers as support for the highway that ran across the dam.
 It led west for about a hundred yards before ending where the concrete dam superstructure began.